Order of precedence in Germany

 The German order of precedence is a symbolic hierarchy of the highest federal offices in Germany used to direct protocol.
 It has no official status, but has been established in practical use.
 It consists of the holders or chairs of the five permanent constitutional bodies of the Federation.
-(Note: The two non-permanent constitutional bodies, the Federal Convention and the Joint Committee, are headed by the President of the Bundestag in personal union.)
+(Note: The two non-permanent constitutional bodies, the Federal Convention and the Joint Committee, are headed by the President of the Bundestag ex officio.)